-Actual job title: Wages: \$ Per hour eek Year 🗌 Is salary of regular/modified/alternative wo ork the same as pre-injury job?
-Yes Is salary of regular/modified/alternative wo ork at least 85% of pre-injury job?
-Yes Is job expected to last at least 12 months?)
-Yes No Is the job a regular position required by the e employer's business?
-Yes No Work location: Same as Pre-Injury Position f the job offered is at a different location that distance to this job from the residence when as not being within a reasonable commuting re you lived at the time of your inju ou may also waive this commuting distand accept the above offer of work or do not rejusted should keep a copy of this form for his or he ect the offer within twenty calenda I accept the offer and waive any right distance from the residence where I live t as not being withir a reasonable commuting Position is for a different shift. ne shift time is (Start Time)) (End Time) Duties required of the position: Description of activities to be performed (if f not stated in job description):
+Actual job title: Wages: \$ Per hour U We eek 🗌] Month 🗌 Year Is salary of regular/modified/alternative work the same as pre-injury job?
+Yes 🗌 No 🔲 Is salary of regular/modified/alternative work at least 85% of pre-injury job?
+Yes 🗌 No 🔲 Is job expected to last at least 12 months?
+Yes 🗌 No Is the job a regular position required by the employer's business?
+Yes 🗌 No 🔲 Work location: Same as Pre-Injury Position

+If the job offered is at a different location than the job you held at the time of your injury, and you believe the commuting distance to this job from the residence where you lived at the time of your injury is not reasonable, you may object to the job offer as not being within a reasonable commuting distance.